(Ijima and Kaburaki, 1916)

 Female Reproductive System

-The eye cups contain three retinal cells and an oval lens.
+The pigment cups house three retinal cells and a large semi-circular lens.